Bwca/browser-extension_linkedin-summarize-post/README.md

 ## 🔒 Privacy & Data Processing

 - **Extension doesn't collect data** - Only reads post content you explicitly choose to analyze
-- **Processed by Google's AI** - Uses Chrome's Prompt API with Gemini Nano model
+- **Processed locally by Chrome's built-in AI** - Uses Chrome's experimental Prompt API
-- **No control over Google's processing** - We cannot guarantee what Google does with the data
+- **No control over Chrome's AI processing** - We cannot guarantee what Chrome/Google does with the data
 - **Settings stored locally** - Your preferences stay on your device
 - **Open source transparency** - Review the code to see exactly what data is processed